OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/search/search-howto-dotnet-sdk.md

 using Microsoft.Spatial;
 using Newtonsoft.Json;

-// The SerializePropertyNamesAsCamelCase attribute is defined in the Azure Search .NET SDK.
+// hello SerializePropertyNamesAsCamelCase attribute is defined in hello Azure Search .NET SDK.
-// It ensures that Pascal-case property names in the model class are mapped to camel-case
+// It ensures that Pascal-case property names in hello model class are mapped toocamel-case
-// field names in the index.
+// field names in hello index.
 [SerializePropertyNamesAsCamelCase]
 public partial class Hotel
 {